reasonwithoutrestraint/site/Original/Metaethical Overview.md

 # NON-COGNITIVISM

-Moral claims are not judgments of facts
+Moral statements are not truth-apt.

 ## Classical